lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

 ### Fleet engine stops and all pods are moved from the node
 After I moved all my containers to production cluster I started to see strange things.
-Everyday, at least once a day, all containers were moved from one random node to others.
+Every day, at least once a day, all containers were moved from one random node to others.
-After some debugging and monitoring I found that issue was in fleet service.
+After some debugging and monitoring, I found that issue was in fleet service.
 And also I found great blog post describing how to fix this problem

  * http://blog.feedpresso.com/2015/10/16/tuning-fleet-and-etcd-on-coreos-to-avoid-unit-failures.html